Read the latest information on

 Buying or selling sheep?
 The movement of livestock presents one of the biggest risks for spreading disease to new properties and flocks.
-That is why, when livestock are sold, it is important to also provide any records related to their health and well-being.
+That’s why, when livestock are sold, it’s important to also provide any records related to their health and well-being.
 This assists the new owner in providing the best possible care to those animals in the future and to integrate them into an existing flock.

 The national Sheep Health Declaration is a document which is recommended for sheep meat and wool producers to help them capture and share health information related to a consignment of sheep.

 WoolProducers Australia Policy Manager, Mr Ashley Cooper, believes the Declaration is a must for sheep and wool producers whenever sheep change hands.

 “Our advice to our producers all over Australia is pretty simple, always ask for a Declaration when buying sheep, and always provide one when you send a consignment, unless it’s to slaughter,” Mr Cooper said.

 “That way you know the history of the sheep you’re buying, you are better prepared to consider the risks they might present.”

 A new version of the Sheep Health Declaration has just been published on the Farm Biosecurity website.
 This update helps the Declaration link in with National Vendor Declarations (NVDs) and other documents which are part of the Livestock Production Assurance program, run by the Integrity Systems Company.
 It will also soon be available in the electronic NVD portal, making it easier to provide all the required and recommended paperwork for a livestock sale in one go.

 The newest version of the Declaration has less focus on ovine Johne’s disease (OJD) following national deregulation of the disease.
 It increases the amount of information recorded for footrot, and offers more space to list treatments, including vaccinations, for other conditions.